---

 # Ready to Know Where You Stand in AI Search?

-**Mersel AI provides a free AI content assessment to identify the specific prompts buyers use and determine where your brand currently appears in AI search results.** This strategic audit maps your existing citation coverage against the most critical prompts in your business category.
-By analyzing these data points, we demonstrate exactly what is required to close visibility gaps and secure a dominant position in generative engine outputs.
-[Book a free AI content assessment](/contact) to evaluate your brand's performance.
+Mersel AI provides a free AI content assessment to identify the specific prompts your buyers use and determine where your brand currently appears in AI search results.
+This assessment maps your current citation coverage against your category's most important prompts

 ## How Do I Write an FAQ Section That Gets Cited by ChatGPT and Perplexity?